Idimuzhikkal: Culture

 There are many temples and mosques in the panchayath of Chelembra.
 The common Hindu festivals include the several "utsavams" celebrated in small temples, during which "theyyam" and "thira" will be on display.

 Duff Muttu, Kolkali and Aravanamuttu are common folk arts of this locality among Muslim population.
 There are many libraries attached to mosques giving a rich source of Islamic studies.
 Most of the books are written in Arabi-Malayalam which is a version of the Malayalam language written in Arabic script.
 People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
 Business and family issues are also sorted out during these evening meetings.

 Education

 There are several elementary/ upper primary schools including Chelembra ALPS, Elannummal AMLPS, Kolakattuchali ALPS, Perumthodipadam AMLPS, Pullinkunnu ALPS, Chelembra SVAUPS and Chelupadam AMMAMUPS.

 The highschool in this panchayath is NNMHS, Chelembra.

 Chelembra is now becoming a noted education centre also.
 Bhavans have a CBSE higher secondary school, law college, teacher's training centre and a junior college.
 Another noted educational institution is Naarayanan Nair Memorial Institutions, Devaki Amma Colleges and Manhajur Rashad Islamic college affiliated to Darul Huda Islamic University Chemmad.
 There are BEd, DEd, MEd, colleges, Postgraduate Pharmacy colleges, Higher Secondary schools, College of Architecture and junior schools by this group.
 The Subrahmanya Vilasam Aided Upper Primary (SVAUP)School is one of the noted educational institution of this area.
-Mr. Thaikkoottathil Apputty was the manager of this school.
-After his death Mr. Subrahmanyan Thikkottathil took charge of the school.
-Another noted educational institution is The Chelooppadam UP School founded by Neelat Mohammed.
+Another educational institution is The Chelooppadam UP School.